 According to the Friends of Assiniboine Forest, Assiniboine Forest is the largest urban forest in Canada with 711 acres of aspen and oak forest, restored tall-grass prairie and wetlands.
 It is home to white-tailed deer, coyote, songbirds, nesting waterfowl, and 256 species of plants.

-The forest is largely undeveloped, aside from a 18 kilometres of multi-use trails designed to help residents explore and appreciate its beauty.
+The forest is largely undeveloped, aside from 18 kilometres of multi-use trails designed to help residents explore and appreciate its beauty.

 Some of those trails were originally roads which were cut in the forest in the early 1920s.
-Plans for development were shelved due to the Great Depression and the forest remained largely undistubed for decades.
+Plans for development were shelved due to the Great Depression and the forest remained largely undisturbed for decades.

 Local residents began working to protect the forest in the 1960s.
 They succeeded in 1973 when the City of Winnipeg designated Assiniboine Forest as a municipal nature park.